monkeyman79/dfsimage/readme.rst

 Windows
 -------

-Before installing this package on a Windows machine, you have to ensure that both Python and Git are installed in your system.
+Before installing this package on a Windows machine, make sure that both Python and Git are installed on your system.

 * Python can be downloaded from here: https://www.python.org/downloads/
 * Git for Windows can be downloaded from here: https://gitforwindows.org/